publiclab/plots2/CONTRIBUTING.md

 Also, make sure to reference the issue no as "fixes #<issueno>" in your PRs, so that they can be auto-closed on merging.

 We have a loose schedule of reviewing and pulling in changes every Tuesday and Friday, and publishing changes on Fridays.
-Please alert developers on plots-dev@googlegroups.com when your request is ready or if you need assistance.
+Please alert developers on plots-dev@googlegroups.com when your request is ready or if you need assistance.i

+Thank you for your help!